IBM/BluePic/README.md

 * Labels and names of bound services
 * Number of instances for each bound service and associated plan information

-This data is collected from the parameters of the `CloudFoundryDeploymentTracker` and `MetricsTrackerClient`, the `VCAP_APPLICATION` and `VCAP_SERVICES` environment variables in IBM Cloud and other Cloud Foundry platforms.
+This data is collected from the parameters of the `MetricsTrackerClient`, the `VCAP_APPLICATION` and `VCAP_SERVICES` environment variables in IBM Cloud and other Cloud Foundry platforms.
 This data is used by IBM to track metrics around deployments of sample applications to IBM Cloud to measure the usefulness of our examples, so that we can continuously improve the content we offer to you.
-Only deployments of sample applications that include code to ping the Deployment Tracker service will be tracked.

 ### Disabling Deployment Tracking
 Deployment tracking can be disabled by removing the following lines from `main.swift`:

-    CloudFoundryDeploymentTracker(repositoryURL: "https://github.com/IBM-Swift/BluePic.git", codeVersion: nil).track()
     MetricsTrackerClient(repository: "BluePic", organization: "IBM").track()

 ## License